AriFordsham/GHCWiki/desugared-dictionaries.md

 There are several examples where one would like access to desugared typeclass dictionary types.
 For example, creating new instances at runtime like in [ reflection](https://www.fpcomplete.com/user/thoughtpolice/using-reflection#turning-up-the-magic-to-over-9000).
 Indeed, access to dictionary constructors would probably make the reflection package much simpler and less spooky.

-Currently, typeclass dictionary constructors are [ prepended with "D:"](https://github.com/ghc/ghc/blob/4d5f83a8dcf1f1125863a8fb4f847d78766f1617/compiler/basicTypes/OccName.hs#L615) ("VD:" for the vectorised version), ensuring that no source level Haskell code can access them.
+Currently, typeclass dictionary constructors are [ prepended with "D:"](https://github.com/ghc/ghc/blob/4d5f83a8dcf1f1125863a8fb4f847d78766f1617/compiler/basicTypes/OccName.hs#L615), ensuring that no source level Haskell code can access them.

 This proposal is about allowing source level access to the dictionary constructors.
 Note that it is not about local instances: There would be no way to override the type-based dictionary usage, just like the present.
 Instead, all it would allow is something like the following: